 Parents and guardians: Want to chaperone prom or sell prom tickets?
 Please sign up online or contact Julie Bebensee at email@example.com with any questions or to sign up by email.

-The after-prom party will take place from 11 p.m. to 3 a.m. after the dance.
-This year’s theme is “Power Up For After-Prom.”
+The 2018 Valley High School and Walnut Creek Campus After-Prom Party will take place from 11 p.m. to 3 a.m. at Valley High School.
+This year’s theme is “The Greatest Show.”
 Students must arrive between 11 p.m. and midnight to register and will not be allowed to re-enter once they leave.
-It is not necessary for students to attend prom to attend after-prom.
-Any guests must have been to the dance before the after-prom party and must attend after-prom with a Valley or Walnut Creek Campus student.
-There is no cost to attend after-prom.
+It is not necessary for students to attend prom to attend the after-prom party.
+Any non-Valley or sophomore guests must register with and attend the after-prom party with a Valley or Walnut Creek student.
+There is no cost to attend the after-prom party.